Do you want to bang your head against the desk when you search for ways to come up with blog post ideas and read tips like

 Once you know what questions people have about your topic, you can start answering them on your blog.
 Writer’s block, busted!

 If your brain is totally busted, this tool starts you off with popular topics.
-If you have a little bit of brain juice to work with, you can type in your own topics.
+If you have a little bit of brain juice to work with, you can type in your own keywords as well.

 When you click next, you’ll be provided with a blog post title template with blanks you can fill in with keywords related to your niche.